prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>The secret&rsquo;s key that contains the registered application’s API token, see <a href="https://pushover.net/apps">https://pushover.net/apps</a>.
+<p>The secret&rsquo;s key that contains the registered application&rsquo;s API token, see <a href="https://pushover.net/apps">https://pushover.net/apps</a>.
 The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.</p>
 </td>